mrjohndowe/WindowsGSM.STATIONEERS/README.md

 1. Download the latest release
 2. Move Stationeers.cs folder to plugins folder
 3. Click [RELOAD PLUGINS] button or restart WindowsGSM

+# Installation
+This project is licensed under the MIT License - see the LICENSE.md file for details